jackdesert/arscca/README.md

 -----------------------------

-For an env var to work with docker compose, make sure it is included in docker-compose.yml, and add it to .env (without quotes)
+For an env var to work with docker compose, make sure it is included in docker-compose.yml, and add it to .env (without quotes). *Stop docker-compose and restart it.*

 For an env var to work with a manual container, set it inside the container before running pserve.